Babesia bovis: Infection

 Babesia bovis is transmitted transovarially, from the female ticks to the eggs, and can remain resident in tick populations for up to four years without infecting a vertebrate host.
 More commonly, a larval tick feeds upon a domestic cow, an African buffalo or a water buffalo, releasing the parasites into the animal's bloodstream.
 The involvement of the larval stage of the ticks in the cycle is specific to B. bovis; other Babesia species only involve adult ticks.
 The parasites then invade individual red blood cells, multiplying and destroying the host cells until the animal is stricken with hemolytic anemia.
 Adult ticks which feed upon infected cattle are infected themselves, completing the cycle.
 In humans, infection is rare and usually only affects splenectomized patients.

+Babesia bovis causes bovine babesiosis by invading red blood cells, leading to hemolysis and an intense immune response.
+The major clinical signs include: